DenisM03/CodeX/README.md

 * There is a significant association between marketing channels and purchase behavior.

 ### 21. How does brand awareness ("heard before") impact trial rates and perception?
-* 58% have Neutral and 24% have positive perception.
+* 58% have Neutral and 24% have positive perceptions.
-* 18% have Negative perception.
+* 18% have a Negative perception.

 ![{72626BF1-09F3-4447-AF53-2B7F9887D661}](https://github.com/user-attachments/assets/9f4ef1be-7aa0-4152-bfd2-2c3be5466fef)

-### 22.What are the most common consumption barriers, and how can they be addressed?
+### 22. What are the most common consumption barriers, and how can they be addressed?
 * "Not available locally" is the primary reason for not trying energy drinks.
-* Most of the people "Not intrested in energy drinks".
+* Most of  people "Not interested in energy drinks".
 * Few have "Health Concerns" on consuming energy drinks.

   ![{6C3E1D63-4435-4734-B03E-33FF7C9C40F9}](https://github.com/user-attachments/assets/b9d33bd0-ea97-4390-9219-df2789c9fdc6)

-### 23.How does the perception of sustainability (e.g., eco-friendly packaging) affect brand preference?
+### 23. How does the perception of sustainability (e.g., eco-friendly packaging) affect brand preference?
-* Among customers who prefer eco-friendly packaging are opting for brands like Cola-Coka,Bepsi, Gangster, Bull-Bull and CodeX.
+* Among customers who prefer eco-friendly packaging are opting for brands like Cola-Coka, Bepsi, Gangster, Bull-Bull and CodeX.

 ![{5087CA63-3480-4A86-AE3B-F4A5DC67DB6C}](https://github.com/user-attachments/assets/f588a6a2-facc-442e-84c0-f714323311f7)

 # **Recommendations**

-### A.What immediate improvements can we bring to the product?
+### A. What immediate improvements can we bring to the product?
 * **Reduce Sugar Content**
     30% of consumers prefer products with lower sugar levels.
 Reducing sugar can address this preference.